mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 After we build devices, we currently test them by hand to make sure that all the functionality works.

 Our current test setup is slow, complicated, and would be difficult to hand over to a manufacturer.
-It requires the tester to plug the newly built TinyPilot into a target computer, then control the TinyPilot from the web browser of a second computer.
+It requires the tester to plug the newly built TinyPilot into a target computer, then use the web browser from a second computer to visit the TinyPilot web interface.
 The tester then has to wait for the TinyPilot to boot up, then verify that it's capturing the target computer's display and accurately forwarding keyboard and mouse input.

 {{<img src="current-test-setup.png" maxWidth="600px" alt="Hand-drawn sketch of our current test setup" caption="TinyPilot's current QA process requires two laptops and nontrivial cable connections." hasBorder="true">}}